Désolé je n'ai pas traduit en français...

 On Debian-based linux distributions

-(tested with several Ubuntu distributions), you should get all what you need with this single command-line:
+(tested with several Ubuntu distributions), you should get all you need with this single command-line:

 If your OS has some kind of packaging system, you may find corresponding package names starting from the list above.